 When I say we wouldn’t live much differently, that’s not entirely true.
 Our spending habits and desire for material goods may not change much, but we did make a huge, intentional lifestyle change.

 I traded a demanding job that required me to be in one place and accept huge responsibilities for location independence and no alarm clock, pager, and none of that life-and-death stuff.

 It was a massive lifestyle shift, but it’s not lifestyle inflation in the way we usually talk about it.
 It’s a lifestyle that I’ve dreamed of for years.

 I haven’t stopped chasing my dreams, but I no longer have that $10 Million dream.
 However, when I did the math, I realized that our ability to reach that figure will be based more on market returns than whether or not I’m working.

 Playing with House Money

-Looking back at my 13 years of post-residency work, I probably set enough money aside to make us financially independent without even relying on investment returns.
-The returns have been quite good — thank you, record bull market — and that has put is in better shape than expected.
+Looking back at my 13 years of post-residency work, I probably set enough money aside to make us financially independent without even having to rely on investment returns.
+The returns have been quite good — thank you, record bull market that ended in 2020 — and that put is in better shape than expected.